FlowWest/delta-website/content/home/hero.md

 active = true
 date = 2017-10-15T00:00:00

-title = "CVPIA Structured Decision Making"
+title = "Delta Structured Decision Making"

 # Order that this section will appear in.
 weight = 1